rodrigoprimo/social-connect/readme.txt

-Contributors: thenbrent
+Contributors: thenbrent, ashwinphatak
 Tags: facebook, wordpress.com, twitter, google, social, login, register Requires at least: 3.0
-Tested up to: 3.0.1
+Tested up to: 3.0.2
 Stable tag: 1.0

 Allows your visitors to register and login using their existing Twitter, Facebook, Google or wordpress.com account.